Estimate Time5 min

 This hypothetical example illustrates the potential value of yearly transfers to a Roth IRA for 5 years and assumes an average annual return of 7%.
 This does not reflect an actual investment and does not reflect any taxes, fees, expenses, or inflation.
 If it did, results would be lower.
 Returns will vary, and different investments may perform better or worse than this example.
 Periodic investment plans do not ensure a profit and do not protect against loss in a declining market.
 Past performance is no guarantee of future results.

-The illustration assumes the individual is age 27 today with a balance of $30,000 in Roth assets, retiring at age 67.
+The illustration assumes Carol is age 27 today with a balance of $30,000 in Roth assets, and it has taken 5 years to transfer the funds.
+She is retiring at age 67.
 The rate of return is assumed to be 7%.

 Income considerations for 529 rollovers